CarlosEduardoFS/ChatArquive/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `UML`: The folder where the program's UML diagram is present
+- `Documentation`: The folder where the program's UML diagram is present